The ADCO Story

 Other major product introductions over the years have included the SafeTacher, the only safe retail apparel tag fastener accepted by O.H.S.A.
 This product contains a unique patented spring-action mechanism that encloses the needle on both ends and a no-touch needle replacement kit, offering triple protection to users every time.
 Other tagging devices contain exposed needles, causing constant injuries and putting users at risk of blood borne diseases.

 After 32 years, ADCO Industries is now grown up, steeled by the lessons learned in the turbulent economic environments of the late 20th and early 21st centuries.
 ADCO Industries has thrived by listening to customer needs and by being responsive.
 Since the first product was introduced more than three decades ago, ADCO has continued to create products that not only solve problems, but also improve quality of life and work in significant ways.

-Products scheduled to be released this year include the Barton Door Block, a revolutionary new device that prevents the door from slamming on children’s fingers; Dust Vac, a new way to clean computers and other electronic equipment, eliminating the need for canned air that harms the environment and presents a health hazard; a Commercial Roller Hot Dog Grill offering a revolutionary new roller mechanism for improved cleanliness and service; and a new patented Easy-Cut 3000, the ultimate solution for all box cutter needs!
+Products recently released include Dust Vac, a new way to clean computers and other electronic equipment, eliminating the need for canned air that harms the environment and presents a health hazard; and the new patented Easy-Cut 4000, the ultimate solution for all box cutter needs!
 This product line represents the final phase of a life-long journey for Ray Davis to develop the safest box cutter ever on the market.